Liberty High School (Nevada)

-Liberty High School (also referred to as LHS) is a high school in Henderson in the U.S. state of Nevada.
-It is part of the Clark County School District.
-Liberty considers itself to be a "classical school."
-This is because through Liberty's curriculum, one can study Latin, as well as focus on the history and society of ancient Rome and Greece.
+Liberty High School (also Liberty or LHS) is a comprehensive public high school located in Henderson in the U.S. state of Nevada.
+Opened in 2003, it is part of the Clark County School District.

 History

+An aerial photograph showing Liberty High School (bottom left) in 2018.

 Before the school opened in 2003, prospective students chose the name "Liberty" and the school mascot "The Patriot" through a survey mailed to their homes.
 This was largely chosen due to the recent terrorist attacks.
 Liberty's mascot is the Patriot.

 Extracurricular activities

 Clubs

 There are more than fifty clubs that a student can participate in at Liberty.
-Among them are Ace Dance Crew, Anime Club, Key Club, NHS, Culinary Club, and Black Student Union.
+Among them are Ace Dance Crew, anime club, Key Club, National Honor Society, culinary club, and Black Student Union.

-AFJROTC
+Air Force Junior Reserve Officer Training Corps

-Liberty High school has an Air Force JROTC program.
-They are unit NV-20051.
+Liberty has a United States Air Force Junior Reserve Officer Training Corps (AFJROTC) program, unit NV-20051.
 They started in 2005 with two instructors.
 They have drill teams which includes an armed drill team, an unarmed drill team, and a color guard.

 Athletics

-The Liberty Patriots compete in the Southern League of the Nevada 5A division.
-Through most of the school's history, the athletic department used the Pat Patriot logo used by the New England Patriots from 1971 to 1992.
-Recently, the school has adopted a logo similar to that used by the athletic program at Southern New Hampshire University.
-Their Varsity Quiz Program is nationally ranked, having gone to the High School National Championship Tournament for three consecutive years (2017-2019).
-Their athletics department is led by head football coach Rich Muraco.